Skip to main content

 CrowdChange’s fundraiser moderation system is designed to:

-By combining Smart Fundraiser Protection with optional Fundraiser Approval, you can tailor the right balance for your organization.
+By combining Smart Fundraiser Protection with optional Fundraiser Approval — and the ability to control email-verification requirements — you can tailor the right balance for your organization.